 Whether you tell your story as a founder, the story of a team member or just a character you make up, give people someone to care about in whatever is being thrown at them.

-So, why is storytelling still important in 2020?
+So, why is storytelling still important?

 So make friends with oxytocin, ramp up the tension and get people gripped by what you do.

 I would think about your voice, writing how you sound and not like some corporate automaton.
 Then just take a pause to think about what a brand story needs, and then what the difference is between your brand story and your brand stories.

 If you want to read more about the research behind this, and the detail of the story of Ben and his father, then check out the research from Paul Zak, who is a leader in this field.
 His work is inspiring to keep working on telling stories, and inspired this post.
 He applies neuroscience to solving real-world problems and always has something fascinating to read and think about.